aatifsohel/100-days-of-code/round-2-log.md

 ### R2D8 - Mar 07, 2023
 Today, I completed a coding challenge on Javascript array methods.
 To solve this challenge I took 2 hours and took some help from the solution.
 I did write the code but the written code was too long.
 The instructor Jonas, solved this challenge in small lines of code.
 Now, I have to practice on array methods to understand it fully and use it different case scenario.
 In figma design, I practice basic design using my previous knowledge.
 Today, I spent on learning & coding around 4 hours.

+### R2D9 - Mar 08, 2023
+Today, I practiced javascript arrays from w3resources and programmiz website.
+Revised all the array methods.
+Still, I don't understand them fully but I'll practice it to understand it fully.
+In figma, I designed a landing page using basic knowledge of figma.
+I spent practicing 2 hours for coding & 3 hours for designing.